apache/cordova-docs/www/docs/en/3.5.0/guide/cli/index.md

 Android and Amazon Fire OS devices, you would have to enable a __USB debugging__ option on the device, and perhaps add a USB driver depending on your development environmnent.
-See <a href="../platforms/index.html">Platform Guides</a> for details on each platform's requirements.
+See Platform Guides for details on each platform's requirements.

 ## Add Plugin Features